Saudades massacre: Legal proceedings

 On 14 May 2021, following a week of investigation, the Civil Police of Brazil declared his motive as a "general hatred" against humans.
 It was also discovered that he tried to buy firearms in different ways before acquiring his melee weapon, five days before the crime.
+On 21 May, the Public Prosecutor's Office of Santa Catarina indicted Mai for 5 homicides and one attempted homicide with the aggravating circumstance of a triple-qualified crime: A vile motive, use of a resource that made it impossible for the victims to defend themselves, and usage of cruel means.

 On 25 November 2021, whilst being held in custody at the Chapecó Regional Prison awaiting trial and sentencing, Judge Caio Lemgruber Taborda signed an order for the transfer of Fabiano to the Hospital de Custódia, in Florianópolis.
 The decision was taken based on the official expert's report, which found that Fabiano suffers from undifferentiated schizophrenia and needs immediate treatment.
 The court also questioned whether the prison had the ability to treat his condition.
-However, a previous report found that the Fabiano had full mental capacity to understand the criminal nature of his act.
+However, a previous report found that Kipper Mai had full mental capacity to understand the criminal nature of his act.

-On 10 August 2023, Fabiano Kipper Mai was sentenced to 329 years and 4 months in prison, the judge also ruled that Fabiano should pay each of his victims including those killed, the injured child and 14 others for attempted murder.
+On 10 August 2023, Fabiano Kipper Mai was sentenced to 329 years and 4 months in prison.
+The presiding judge also ruled that Fabiano should pay each of his victims including those killed, the injured child and 14 others for attempted murder.